 When the game you're in doesn't want to end don't forget to buy an Elixir of Sorcery.

-- Kayle's ult Divine Judgement makes a target allied champion or herself invulnerable to all damage (except fountain turret, pls don't spawnkill) for the next 2, 2.5 and 3secs. (based on rank).
+- Kayle's ult Divine Judgment makes a target allied champion or herself invulnerable to all damage (except fountain turret, pls don't spawnkill) for the next 2, 2.5 and 3secs. (based on rank).
 Swords that were around the targeted champion come crashing to the ground about 2secs. after casting the ult, dealing huge magic damage in a radius.

-- Using Divine Judgement limits Kayle, making her unable to use any ability/item actives for the duration.
+- Using Divine Judgment limits Kayle, making her unable to use any ability/item actives for the duration.
 Use your ult on low health allies to soak up enemy abilities/damage, only use the ult on yourself when you really have to.

 - Radiant Blast is fired in a line damaging enemies, slowing them upto 50% and shredding their armor and MR for a few secs.
 Use it to shred the frontline/tanks their resistances and to keep as many enemies slowed.